 - April 8, 2022 update on the shortage

-- May 13, 2022 – house oversight committee is looking into baby formula shortage
+- May 13, 2022 – house oversight committee is looking into the baby formula shortage

 Earlier this week, the Infant Nutrition Council of America issued a statement recognizing the baby formula shortage.
 The Council claims that government agencies and formula companies are working to ensure that infants have access to formula.
 This is little solace for parents battling to find baby formula for their children.

 The infant formula shortage got national attention last week after CBS News issued a report spotlighting the acute lack of formula in many parts of the country.
 The CBS report noted that infant formula inventories were down 20% compared to pre-pandemic levels and that powdered formula was becoming extremely hard to find in many urban areas.
 The report of a Similac shortage was quickly picked up by the rest of the national media.

 According to the story, a couple in the San Francisco area with a 10-month-old went to nearly a dozen different stores and were not able to find Similac or Similac Pro Advance.
 After driving as far as an hour away to find liquid Similac, the couple was forced to switch to a different product for their son.
 A couple in the Orlando area reported a similar experience when searching for Enfamil for their 10-week-old son who was born prematurely.